pglen/pyvserv/README.md

     sudo iptables -A INPUT -p tcp --dport 6666 sudo iptables -A INPUT -p tcp --sport 6666

+ Please note that this is not a recommendation, it is a port we used during development.

+#### Platform:

+    This project was developed on Ubuntu 22.x.
+Most linux distributions should work.

 #### Working parts:

-    Server.     subdir: pyvserver       -- Server has 90% of the commands done Client.     subdir: pyvclient       -- 90% the commands Tool Suite. subdir: pyvtools        -- Key generation etc ...
+    Server.     subdir: pyvserver       -- Server has most of the commands done Client.     subdir: pyvclient       -- Exercise server commands / demo code Tool Suite. subdir: pyvtools        -- Key generation etc ...
-    Test Suite. subdir: pyvclient/tests -- Test pass Studies.    subdir: study           -- testing/learning subsystems (ignore it)
+    Test Suite. subdir: pyvclient/tests -- official pytest tests GUI base    subdir: pyvgui          -- Monitoring / administering the server Studies.    subdir: study           -- testing/learning subsystems (ignore it)

 #### Quick start:

  One can mimic global connectivity on a single machine.
 This would allow the study of the client / server interaction before live deployment.
 This chapter assumes installation from github, replicating directory structure on the local drive.

     open terminal window
     navigate to the server's pyvserver subdir